Graduate Department of Civil and Environmental Engineering

 • Three letters of recommendation (two for MEng option); and

-• An essay of intent stating goals and reasons for pursuing the master's degree.
+• A statement of purpose outlining the goals and reasons for pursuing the master's degree.

 Doctoral Admission Requirements